silksil/NOTES-CHEATSHEET/client/react/redux.md

 # General
 Whereas React displays the views, Redux collects all the data of the application.
-With Redux we centralize all the data in a single object - we refer to this as 'state'.
-The state can change through events, e.g. a user clicks on somehting, or new data coming in from a server.
+- With Redux we centralize all the data in a single object - we refer to this as 'state'.
+- The state can change through events, e.g. a user clicks on something, or new data coming in from a server.
+- If the state changes, the containers will instantly re-render.

 # Containers
 A container is a component that has direct access to the Redux store.
 It:
 1. Receives state updates.
 2. Dispatches actions

--
+- To make the connection between react-redux you hav to `import { connect } from 'react-redux'`
+- The function `mapStateToProps(state){}` takes in the application state as an argument, and object is returned that can be extracted as props in the container.
+- The function `function mapDispatchToProps(dispatch) {}`
+- To produce the container and glue React with Redux we have to connect the function(s) with the component, e.g. `export default connect(mapStateToProps)(Booklist)`.

 # Reducer
 Reducers manage/return the new state.